Heet-Jamariya/Strategic_Sales_Report/README.md

 ## 💻 Technologies Used
 * **Apache Superset:** For dashboard development and visualization.
 * **SQL:** For creating calculated columns and complex data queries.
-* **Formatting:** For custom KPI and chart formatting.
+* **D3.js Formatting:** For custom KPI and chart formatting.
 * **Figma:** Used for initial UI/UX mockups.

 ---

 ## 📂 Project Assets
 This repository contains the showcase materials for the project.
-* The `/screenshots` directory contains anonymized images of the final dashboard.
+* The `screenshots` directory contains the high-resolution images of the dashboard.
-* The `README.md` file provides a detailed overview of the project's features, analyses, and technical solutions.
+* The `README.md` file provides this detailed overview of the project.
 * An optional dashboard export file can be included to share the configuration.